-The three founders of Hectre included current chief executive Matty Blomfield and all shared a background in technology.
-One other thing they had in common was they'd all worked on orchards at some stage of their lives and could see the industry was being ignored by the tech sector.
+The three founders of Hectre, including current chief executive Matty Blomfield, share a background in technology and have all worked on orchards at some stage of their lives.
+Hall said they could see the industry was being ignored by the tech sector.

-Hall said the first step was to go and ask orchardists what they actually wanted, such as perhaps suggesting some drones and other "super techy" gadgets that could be of help.
+She said the first step in developing the fruit-tech had been to ask orchardists what they actually wanted, suggesting drones and other "super techy" gadgets that could be of help.

-"The growers were like, 'Hell no, we don't want any of that stuff,'" she said.
+"The growers were like, 'Hell no, we don't want any of that stuff," she said.